site24x7/plugins/apache_monitoring/README.md

 			  …
 		     </VirtualHost>

-3. After completing all the changes restart the apache server using the below linux command.
+3. After completing all the changes restart the Apache server using the below Linux command.
 	```
 	service apache restart
 	```